CryptoManufaktur-io/solana-rpc/README.md

 Then `chmod +x ~/start-validator.sh`

-This works around a current issue on mainnet beta with getting snapshots from official sources.
-If that's resolved, you could replace `--no-snapshot-fetch` with `--only-known-rpc` and remove the `docker run` command entirely.

 `--no-port-check` allows us to a) make RPC available to traefik and b) firewall it off from the world.
 `--no-voting` makes this RPC only, and keeps us from having to pay 1 to 1.1 SOL/day in fees.
 `--enable-rpc-transaction-history` is necessary for websocket subscriptions to work.

-Accounts, logs and snapshots are in ram disks.
+Accounts and logs are in ram disks.

 ### Set up systemd service files